quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 ## Generic datatypes

-With datatypes we usually want structures that can hold arbitrary values of other types, meaning we want to create general types that are useful with any type you can give them.
+With datatypes we usually want structures that can hold other types and where it doesn't make sense to specialize these beforehand.
+If we have a map from `Int` to `String` and another from `Char` to `Int` we don't want to define a separate data type for each of these.
+Instead we want to have a general `Map` structure where we can say that one usage of it has keys of type `Int` and values of type `String`, as well as another usage has `Char` and `Int` instead.
 For this purpose we have "generic" datatypes.

 The most basic generic datatype is a type that can hold anything and that has only one constructor: